 If you’re driving a hire car in winter you can pretty much just set off as long as you’ve booked through a reputable company, but if you’re driving your own car and you’re not familiar with Scotland’s roads there are a few essential pieces of advice that you must take notice of before setting out on your journey.

 I’m making this point from first-hand experience as the first time I visited Scotland I was living in sunny Cornwall and decided on an impromptu mega road trip, only to find my car sideways in a ditch shortly after entering the Cairngorms.

 That wee error was completely my fault as I’d set off without preparing my car, so if you’d like to avoid the same mistake please take note of the following list of tips for driving in Scotland in winter.

 Preparing your car for winter driving

 Even more importantly, it is illegal to drive with a windscreen that is obscured by mist or ice, and you could land yourself a £60 fine and three points on your licence as a minimum.
 Long story short – take the time to clear your vehicle of snow and ice before setting off.

-- Following on from the above, it is UK law that all lights are visible and the same goes for the front and rear numberplate lights.
+3: Following on from the above, it is UK law that all lights are visible and the same goes for the front and rear number plate lights.

-- If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
-Do not expect to have a mobile phone signal everywhere you go in the Highlands.
+4: If you’re planning on a road trip through Scotland’s remote areas make sure your fuel tank is topped up so you can leave the engine running if you break down, and pack a bag with food and water as a precaution.
+Remember each person, on average, drinks 3 litres of water per day.